Technology-Students-Association/TSA-Website-FrontEnd/README.md

    Use the following command:
    git add .
    git commit -m "Add feature X"
-   Replace "Add feature X"  with a meaningful commit messag.
+   Replace "Add feature X"  with a meaningful commit message.

 4. Push changes to your branch.
    Push your changes to the branch you created: